eloialonso/open-rain/README.md

 &rarr; This project is supposed to be run on a Raspberry Pi.
 On a standard computer, you can still run a [demo](#standard-computer) of the web interface.

-**EDIT**: The system operated autonomously for two months in a dry and hot environment, and we were pleased to discover plenty of vegetables, which would have been wiped out in the scorching sun without Open Pluie!
+**EDIT**: The system operated autonomously for two months in a dry and hot environment, and we were pleased to discover plenty of vegetables, which would have been wiped out in the scorching sun without Open Rain!

 <p align="center">
    <img src="./static/images/2_months_later.jpg" width="750" align="center"/>